JJsdxd/obsidian/RTOS/Module 1.md

 - [ ] Process Control Block
 - [ ] Monolithic
+	- Simple Operating System where memory, file, device and process management are all done by the kernel
+	- These components are all present inside the Kernel
+	- This has three major layers
+	- Application Layer:-
+	-
+	- Hardware Layer:-
+	-
 - [ ] Microkernel
 - [ ] Process State Diagram